Claudia has been traveling to the Outer Banks of North Carolina for over 20 years.

 It's a great feeling when you click on the "Book Now" button when renting a house at the beach.
 You can almost feel the sand between your toes and hear the sound of the waves crashing along the shore.
 You know that in a little while you will be experiencing it all, and you can't wait.
-The biggest dilemma now is what to take.
+The biggest dilemma now is deciding on what to take.
 That's why I've come up with this list of what to pack when you rent a beach house.

 Having rented houses at the Outer Banks almost every summer for the last 20 plus years, we have packing down to a science.
 We even have a space set aside in our storage room for things that we take.
 Most of the items are ready to go from year to year.